lannguyen0910/Database-SQL/README.md

 # Database-SQL
-My progress in learning SQL with problems on Leetcode and Hackerrank
+My progress in revision after learning SQL (1 year ago) with problems on Leetcode and Hackerrank